quartermaine/mcp-server-yahoo-finance/README.md

 - Get historical stock price data for a specific date range.
 - Built on the MCP framework for easy integration with clients.
 - Powered by **Azure OpenAI** for natural language query processing.
+- ncludes a web-based UI built using FastAPI and DaisyUI components  for a user-friendly experience

 ## Installation